 Examples of Higher Education Courses Recently Offered

-ELRC 7609 Strategic Planning in Higher Ed 3
+ELRC 7609 Strategic Planning in Higher Education (3)

-- All electives must be chosen in consultation with your advisor.
+All concentration courses must be chosen in consultation with and approved by your advisor.

-- Continuous enrollment is required beyond 9 hours until completion of degree.
+Continuous enrollment is required beyond nine hours until completion of degree.

 Follow the Higher Education Program on Facebook!